markebecker/cov2_ali_imaging/README.md

   * 'piv.ipynb' performs particle image velocitometry on the first channel of fully processed whole culture movies.
 Used for quantifying cell migration.
   * 'thresholding.ipynb' was used for signal intensity quantification of whole culture movies.
   * 'spots_file_240725.r' was used to collate Trackmate spot detection data derived from fully processed whole culture movies.
-* 'data' contains data that were small enough to be uploaded here, not in the dryad repository.
-  * 'exptlog_iii.csv' is annotations & some measurements (piv, thresholding for gfp and spy650-tubulin, qPCR at 120 hpi, etc) for each live imaged culture.
-  * 'hunting_ii.csv' is single cell tracking notes. 'venus_omicron_survival.csv' is as well, for cultures infected with those reporters.
-  * Anything with 'qpcr' in the name is N concentration in apical rinsate.
-  * '240702_goodspots.csv' is collated spot detection data from live imaged cultures.
-  * 'raw_qpcrdata' contains unprocessed data files for each run.

  # Contact
  If you have any questions, reach out to the corresponding author Thomas Hope at thope@northwestern.edu or the author of this repository Mark Becker at mbecker@u.northwestern.edu.